GuilleLA/IronFlag-Battle/README.md

 - The laser gun takes time to charge the energy to fire it.
 However, if it hits the enemy, it will kill instantly.

+- The super power.
+Each tank can load a super energy ball that when fired will follow the enemy until it hits him and kill him.

 ## Controls

 The pilot of the Part-time army will have the following controls: